SDU-eScience/UCloud/docs/reference/accounting_transfer.md

 )
 */

-/* After inspecting the allocations, we see that the original (root) allocation remains unchanged.
+/* After inspecting the allocations, we see that the original (root) allocation has changed.
+The system has immediately removed all the resources.
+The leaf workspace now have a new allocation.
-However, the leaf workspace now have a new allocation.
-This allocation has the root allocation as a parent, indicated by the path.  */
+The new allocation does not have a parent. */

 ```